zibredlektab/Prestonduino/Preston_RS232/Readme.txt

 	Protocol.
 Please contact techsupport@prestoncinema.com to obtain a copy of the protocol spec.

+See Preston_RS232.ino for an example of how to use PrestonDuino.

 Tips:
 	1) Make sure you're properly installing the library in your IDE.
 That process is explained here: https://www.baldengineer.com/installing-arduino-library-from-github.html